jasl/vibe_photos_v4/blueprints/phase_final/docs/04_implementation_guide.md

    - Detection batching is optional in M1.
 6. Caching and DB separation
    - Treat caches under `cache/` (JSON/NPY, with model and pipeline version info) as the durable source of truth.
-   - SQLite (under `data/`) is a projection over caches and may be rebuilt.
+   - SQLite (under `data/`) is a cache-backed replica and may be rebuilt.
 7. Modern Python style
    - Python 3.12, type hints, `dataclasses`, `pathlib.Path`.
    - Follow import order and logging rules from `AI_CODING_STANDARDS.md`.